StefanEJonsson/osiris/README.md

 There is a special kind of function called bilinear functions.
 They take two (vector) input arguments and produce one (vector) output.
 If the first input arguments of a bilinear function is held constant the function is linear with respect to the second argument.
 If the second is held constant it is linear with respect to the first.
 Examples of such functions include:

 * Ordinary Multiplication of Numbers
-* Elementwise Multiplication of Vectors
+* Element wise Multiplication of Vectors
 * Inner Products
 * Outer Products
 * Matrix Products